ddev/ddev-gitlab-ci/README.md

 # DDEV GitLab CI - Docker in Docker (dind)

-A image to run DDEV in GitLab any (hosted/self-hoster).
+A container image to run DDEV on any GitLab Runner (hosted/self-hoster).

 ## Configuration for self-hosted GitLab Runners